extratone/bilge/redirection.md

 - [**/htmlcomment**](https://davidblue.wtf/htmlcomment), Redirects to the WTF Documentation page for my HTML Comment Drafts Action.
 - [**/hypnagogic**](https://davidblue.wtf/hypnagogic), Redirects to the WTF vocabulary page for *hypnagogic*.
 - [**/information**](https://davidblue.wtf/information), Redirects to my subscriber friend invite code URL for *The Information*.
 (30 days free.)
+- [**/instance**](https://davidblue.wtf/instance), Redirects to a pre-filled instances.social search for English-speaking servers with greater than 2000 members that do not allow links to illegal content or pornographic content without proper tagging.
 - [**/ipadpros**](https://davidblue.wtf/ipadpros), Redirects to the WTF index page for Tim Chaten's *iPad Pros* Podcast.
 - [**/ipod**](https://davidblue.wtf/ipod), Redirects to an anecdote about my iPod First Generation.
 - [**/issuedraft**](https://davidblue.wtf/issuedraft), Redirects to the WTF documentation page for my GitHub Issue ⇨ Draft Siri Shortcut.